mprahl/mlflow/mlflow-multitenancy-plugin/README.md

 ## Open Questions/To Dos

 - It may be better to add the `mlflow.namespace` tag to every object and enforce this at creation time to avoid having to query for the parent resource.
 This seems less error prone and easier to maintain.
-- Add support for recording the user from the token.
-Example to get the current user's information: `curl -H "Authorization: Bearer $(oc whoami --show-token)" $(oc whoami --show-server)/apis/user.openshift.io/v1/users/~`.
-This should be configurable for the OpenShift user case and JWTs.
 - Add tests and documentation.
-- Add the Artifact Repository implementation with namespace isolation.
+- Add support for uvicorn
+- Evaluate experiment custom artifact path and how it cross namespace boundaries.
+Perhaps enforce a namespace prefix.